 Bacon and Brussels Sprouts with Bowtie Pasta is a quick and hearty dish ready in just 30 minutes from Mary Younkin’s Book ‘The Weeknight Dinner Cookbook.’
 Everything is easy and delicious!

 Brussels Sprouts.
 Is there any vegetable that evokes for you the same memories I have of this one from my childhood?
-Maybe even more especially one that has seen my opinion change so dramatically?
+Maybe even more especially this one that has seen my opinion change so dramatically?
 For me this is it; hands down.
 Maybe there was no asparagus or canned pea love either but I could get through those.

 Poor Brussels Sprouts got the majority of my childhood ire and by ire I mean literally crying over being told to eat at least one.
 Maybe if mom had put down that can and served this Bacon and Brussels Sprouts with Bowtie Pasta my childhood would have been filled with better memories?

 Like many of us I have learned over the years what a difference the right preparation can mean.
 No more boiling to death the vegetables that require a lighter hand.
 Not only are the texture and taste magnificently different but even the color has more appeal.
 Forget Army green and imagine a bright, vivid green that has this exceptional little vegetable now at the top of my list for taste and presentation…doggone it, now it’s pretty!

 I came upon this recipe when I was asked by Mary Younkin, who blogs at BarefeetintheKitchen.com, if I would consider taking a peek at her new cookbook.
 The title appealed to me as I just knew it would to many readers too, ‘The Weeknight Dinner Cookbook,’ a book devoted to getting a meal on the table for our families without spending so much time they’re ready for bed by the time supper is on the table.